ubccpsc/410/README.md

 #### Lecture:

-Thursdays 1700-2000, Assume DMP 301 for now but check back for changes
+Thursdays 1700-2000, DMP 301 except for Thursday Jan 12 when it is in FSC 1001

 This list is a rough guide only.
 Readings will likely be updated even after class has completed.